Braddon

 Braddon features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 41.2% of all households, including 6.9% couples with children, 30.3% couples without children, and 3.1% single parent families.
 Non-family households account for the remaining 58.8%, with lone person households at 44.2% and group households comprising 14.8%.
-The median household size is 1.8 people, smaller than the Australian Capital Territory average of 2.2.
+The median household size is 1.8 people, which is smaller than the Australian Capital Territory average of 2.2.

 Frequently Asked Questions - Households